 Given that a great CV should be no longer than two sides of A4, you don’t have much space to play with.
 The trick is to know what and not to include, and to keep information concise and impactful.

-With that said, let’s take a closer look at what you should include in your CV, in the order that it should appear.
+With that said, let’s take a closer look at the things to include in your CV, in the order that it should appear.

 - Contact information – start the CV with your full name followed by your contact details, including your address, phone number and email.
 Check the job listing to see if any other information is required, such as a photo, date of birth or your social media handles.